Non-Data-Splitting Estimator Selection for Regression in Exponential Families: Non-data-splitting estimator selection

-\end{ass} We remark that when $\Sigma=1$, the weights $\Delta(m)$ define a prior distribution on the collection of partitions $\cM$, which gives a Bayesian flavour to our selection procedure.
+\end{assumption} When $\Sigma=1$, the weights $\Delta(m)$ define a prior distribution on the collection of partitions $\cM$, which gives a Bayesian flavour to our selection procedure.

 Given two partitions $m_{1}, m_{2}\in\cM$, we define a refined partition $m_{1}\vee m_{2}$ on $\sW$ generated by $m_{1},m_{2}$ as For any partition $m$ on $\sW$, we denote the number of its segments by $|m|$.
-To define our selection procedure, we also make the following assumption on the family $\cM$. \begin{ass} There exists some constant $\alpha\geq1$ such that $|m_{1}\vee m_{2}|\leq\alpha(|m_{1}|+|m_{2}|)$, for all $m_{1},m_{2}\in\cM$. \end{ass} We give some examples of the family $\cM$ here satisfying Assumption~\ref{sum-dim}.
+To define our selection procedure, we also make the following assumption on the family $\cM$. \begin{assumption} There exists some constant $\alpha\geq1$ such that $|m_{1}\vee m_{2}|\leq\alpha(|m_{1}|+|m_{2}|)$, for all $m_{1},m_{2}\in\cM$. \end{assumption} Some examples of the family $\cM$ that satisfy Assumption~\ref{sum-dim} are provided below.
 When $\sW$ is either $\R$ or some subinterval of $\R$, for any finite or countable family $\cM$ of partitions on $\sW$, it is easy to observe that Assumption~\ref{sum-dim} is satisfied with $\alpha=1$.
 Another example can be the nested partitions, i.e. the family $\cM$ is ordered for the inclusion.
 In this situation, $m_{1}\vee m_{2}$ either equals to $m_{1}$ or $m_{2}$ so that Assumption~\ref{sum-dim} also holds true with $\alpha=1$.
 Besides, when $\sW=[0,1)^{d}$ with $d\geq2$, a specific example satisfying Assumption~\ref{sum-dim} with $\alpha=2$ has been introduced in Example~3 of \cite{histogram2006}.

 Our selection procedure is based on a pair-by-pair comparison of the candidates, where the selection mechanism is inspired by a series of work of $\rho$-estimation (\cite{MR3595933} and \cite{BarBir2018}).
 However, unlike the above literature, we generalize the comparison device into the situation where the elements in $\widehat\gGamma$ can be random.